-Regarding Christianity specifically, a search on the word ’consequences’ here lists times in the past where I’ve tried to address the unintended results of various teachings.
+Regarding Christianity specifically, I’ve tried to address the unintended results of various teachings many times.
 But I think they can be summarized into two opposite extremes: those who view God as a cold-blooded punisher, and those who view God as a Santa Clause who doesn’t even care whether you’ve been bad or good.
 Within those, we can further separate on the basis of whether the view applies only or primarily in this life or extends into eternity.
 Of course, I believe both extremes miss the mark and ignore significant portions of scripture; God is both loving and holy, merciful and just, forgiving and condemning.

 What are the unintended consequences of the “cold” view?
 Calvinism, as I’ve written much about, leads to the conclusion that there is no point to evangelism since God’s decree of whom He ’elected’ cannot be thwarted.
 They complain loudly against this as being ’hyper-Calvinism’, but that’s where their teachings lead.
 Lordship Salvation leads us to conclude that we must work very hard and relentlessly to earn what scripture calls a gift freely offered, since this teaching mistakes the results of salvation for its cause.
 Replacement Theology, where the church becomes Israel (less commonly known, where Israel absorbs the church), claims all the blessings God promised Israel but not her curses, though both groups suffer from the same degree of rebellion.
 For all of these, the ones who take the teachings to where they logically lead are deemed “radical” or “hyper” or “extreme”.